EzyGang/py-cachify/docs/tutorial/cached-decorator/reset-attribute.md

 Don't worry py-cachify has got you covered.

-## Introducing /reset()/
+## Introducing ///reset()///

-Everytime you wrap something with the provided decorators that py-cachify has, there is a method being attached to the function you are wrapping.
+Every time you wrap something with the provided decorators that py-cachify has, there is a method attached to the function you are wrapping.

 Also, the method attached has the same type as the original function, so if it was async, the reset method will be async or the other way around for a sync function.